Page Contents:

 - This ability, contained in axolotl DNA, is the subject of scientific research for medical uses in humans.

-- The word “axolotl” is from a native Mexican language known as Nahuatl that stems from Aztec heritage.
+- The word “axolotl” is from a native Mexican language known as Nahuatl which stems from Aztec heritage.

 - While English speakers pronounce “axolotl” phonetically using four syllables, the correct Nahuatl pronunciation is only supposed to contain three.